 If you have a general language learning question, please ask it in the forums.
 Otherwise please use the search tool on the right for any other question not related to this post.

 - How to make time if you are too busy (Very similar post)

 - Does drinking help you speak a foreign language?
 (Very similar post)

 - Do you need to be rich to travel the world?
 (Very similar post)

 - How to survive as a travelling vegetarian (Very similar post)

 - Don't be scared to meet new people (Very similar post)

-- Speak!
-Or stop pretending you want to (RANDOM - Very similar post)
+- Stop being such a crybaby (RANDOM - Very similar post)